A Brief History of

 Schmidt’s sandwich was a huge hit, but it’s been reported that when he wanted to add some acid to the plate, he tried a few different things (including strawberries, oddly) before eventually adding two Roma tomatoes, sliced in half, to the dish.

-The Brown Hotel still serves up the original hot brown—while the main dining room, English Grill, is closed for renovations, you can order the sandwich à la carte inside the Lobby Bar and J. Graham Cafe.
+The Brown Hotel still serves up the original Kentucky hot brown, now celebrating its 100th anniversary in 2026.
+You can order the iconic sandwich at the on-site restaurant, English Grill, or à la carte inside the Lobby Bar and J. Graham Cafe.
 Others around town have taken up the call, putting their own spin on the classic.
 The open-faced turkey can be found on biscuits or French bread, and under a heavy blanket of melted cheese, especially around Kentucky Derby season, when the sandwich is miniaturized and served as a canapé alongside the celebrated mint julep.

 Bread